Think outside the cheese plate for get-togethers in Eagle County

 2. Beer and barbecue

-On the side, serve grownup grilled-cheese sandwiches, cut into smaller triangles.
-Taking a note from famed Denver chef Jennifer Jasinski by swapping out cheddar for more sophisticated ingredients such as goat cheese with orange marmalade on sourdough or jalapeno jam and Camembert cheese on thick brioche.
-As a dipping sauce, set out small bowls of the absurdly addictive Breckenridge 9600 BBQ sauce.
-Head to breck9600.com to learn more about this barbecue sauce and to find out where it's available for sale in Summit County.
+On the side, serve grown-up grilled-cheese sandwiches, cut into smaller triangles.
+Take a note from famed Denver chef Jennifer Jasinski by swapping out cheddar for more sophisticated ingredients such as goat cheese with orange marmalade on sourdough or jalapeno jam and Camembert cheese on thick brioche.

 3. Tea party